omnifla/RoStalker/README.md

 1. Open your browser and go to `chrome://extensions/`
 2. Enable **Developer Mode** (top right)
 3. Click **Load unpacked**
-4. Select the `rostalker` folder you just cloned
+4. Select the `RoStalker` folder you just cloned

 ✅ RoStalker will now appear in your browser.